 organizations that are including or have included CME identifiers in

 their anti-virus and information security products and services.
+Norman is

 a founding member of the CME